Accessibility statement

 Biography

 Janine is Senior Lecturer in Contemporary Writing and Culture.
-She’s an award-winning poet and critic working across several research areas including African American and Black British writing, popular culture, and creative writing.
+She’s an award-winning poet and critic working across several research areas including contemporary African American and Black British writing, popular culture, American Studies, and creative writing.

-Janine was a teaching associate at The University of Sheffield (where she completed her PhD), before moving to York St John University in 2013 where she held several senior leadership positions during her 8 years there.
+Before joining the department in 2021, Janine was a teaching associate at The University of Sheffield (where she completed her PhD), and Associate Professor in Literature at York St John University where she worked for eight years.
 She has written for the Guardian, and the Young Vic Theatre, and has been a repeat guest on BBC Radio 4.
-Janine joined the department in 2021.
+In 2024, she was named a BBC New Generation Thinker.

 Research